 On the Server

-Install the cyrus-sasl package, then start and enable the saslauthd service.
-This sequence works on Fedora 15 and above.
+Then start and enable the saslauthd service.
+The following sequence works on Fedora 15 and above.

 In order to protect your personal passwords, create a new user which will be used only for SMTP authentication.
 Be sure to make this a nologin user to prevent hackers from logging in to the account even if they obtain the password.